-Sometimes the surgeon needs to remove so much of the liver that the remaining portion may not be able to function normally.
-In this case, you may have a portal vein embolisation (PVE) about 4–8 weeks before the surgery.
+Sometimes the surgeon needs to remove so much of the liver that the remaining portion may not be large enough to recover.
+In this case, you may have a portal vein embolisation (PVE) about 4–8 weeks before the liver resection.

-The portal vein carries blood from the stomach to the liver, dividing into left and right branches as it enters the liver.
-PVE involves blocking the branch of the portal vein that carries blood to the part of the liver that is going to be removed.
-This redirects the blood to the remaining part of the liver to help it grow.
+The portal vein divides into left and right branches as it enters the liver.
+A PVE blocks the branch of the portal vein that carries blood to the part of the liver that is going to be surgically removed.
+This means the other part of the liver will get bigger.